VitoMinheere/motorrijtuigenbelasting/README.md

-# MRB-Py: Dutch Road Tax Calculator
+# Motorrijtuigenbelasting: Dutch Road Tax Calculator

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 ![Python](https://img.shields.io/badge/Python-3.10%2B-brightgreen)

-MRB-Py is a Python library designed to calculate Dutch road taxes (motorrijtuigenbelasting, MRB) for passenger cars, motorcycles, and other vehicle types.
+Motorrijtuigenbelasting is a Python library designed to calculate Dutch road taxes (motorrijtuigenbelasting, MRB) for passenger cars, motorcycles, and other vehicle types.
 It provides tools for determining taxes based on weight, fuel type, and provincial rates between 2015 and 2024.
 Future years will be added once the inflation numbers are in from the Belastingdienst.

 ## Features